-Lindsay also uses Eye Movement Desensitization and Reprocessing (EMDR) therapy to help people suffering from emotional distress, especially anxiety.
+Lindsay is trained in EMDR (Eye Movement Desensitization Reparative Therapy) to help people suffering from severe anxiety and PTSD.
 EMDR can bring quick and lasting relief to people suffering from trauma, anxiety, panic, disturbing memories, post-traumatic stress, and other types of emotional problems.
 Until recently, these conditions were difficult and time-consuming to treat.
 EMDR is considered a breakthrough technique that helps individuals achieve lasting relief for most types of emotional distress.

 Lindsay earned a Bachelor of Arts in Psychology from Goucher College and a Master of Arts (MA) in Mental Health Counseling from Bowie State University.